Africa: Past, Present, Future

-Many of us think of Africa as a separate and distant place--yet according to the archaeological record, Africa is the birthplace of all of us.
+We might think of Africa as a separate and distant place--yet according to the archaeological record, Africa is the birthplace of us all.
 The earliest discovered human (a female Australopithecus aferensis skeleton nicknamed Lucy) dates back 3.2 million years, and excavations of Paleolithic sites on the continent are continuing to provide more fossils, tools, weapons and even art materials that give a glimpse into the early formation of human societies.
-In many ways, the continent is a macrocosm of our entire human history--the past, present, and future.
+In many ways, the continent is a microcosm of our entire human history--the past, present, and future.

 African Ethnolinguistic Groups / Environmental Regions